-And therefore -because it is Wednesday and I am feeling blue- I had another late night baking session.
-It was semi-scheduled because today is not only Wednesday, it is also my Dad’s birthday (or would have been, for that matter) and every year, I try to make something with crumbles, zu Deutsch Streusel.
-He loved Streuselkuchen, the most basic cake ever – a sweet yeast dough (500g plain flour / 100g white sugar / 300ml milk / 100ml veggie oil, the-answer-to-life-the-universe-and everything grams of fresh yeast, a pinch of salt) topped with crumbles (400g plain flour / 250g white sugar / 250g butter), baked in the oven for appr.
-30 min at 180°C. Since I’m not the biggest fan, and my Dad’s not around for eating it anyway, I rummaged through my mind and through my freezer and found a bag of self-picked blueberries from hiking in the Vosges last summer.
+And because it is Wednesday and I am feeling blue I had another of my famous late night baking session.
+Today is my Dad’s birthday (or would have been, for that matter) and every year, I try to make something with crumbles, zu Deutsch Streusel.
+He loved Streuselkuchen, plain and simple – a sweet yeast dough (500g plain flour / 100g white sugar / 300ml milk / 100ml veggie oil, the-answer-to-life-the-universe-and everything grams of fresh yeast, a pinch of salt) topped with crumbles (400g plain flour / 250g white sugar / 250g butter), baked in the oven for appr.
+30 min at 180°C. Since I’m not the biggest fan myself, and my Dad’s not around for eating it, I rummaged through my mind and freezer and found a bag of hand-picked blueberries from hiking in the Vosges last summer.
 Perfect!
-I used a chefkoch-recipe as inspiration but of course didn’t follow it at all but did my very own variation which I am happy to share now, after it’s been tried, tested, and approved by my colleagues on 4.1 my
+This recipe has been tried, tested, and approved by my colleagues on 4.1 – and therefore I am happy to share my

 BLUEBERRY CHEESECAKE WITH GINGERBREAD CRUMBLES

 First, we need a shortcrust pastry.
 Easy.
 250g plain flour / 100g white sugar / 150g butter / 1 tsp baking powder / 1 egg.
 Mix and knead (IMPORTANT EDIT: I was today years old when I learned it’s pronounced nIIIIId, not nEd.
-Proniuncational revelation.
+Pronunciational revelation.
 A dough needs kneading.
 Niiiidz Niiiiiding.
 Nice.) and chill in the fridge.
 The pastry, not you.
-No, you get out and go to a symphony concert and listen to Tchaikovsky’s 6th, the Pathétique, and if you feel like shedding some tears because life and despair or maybe because you’re simply feeling a little blue, go for it.
+No, you get out and go to a symphony concert and listen to Tchaikovsky’s 6th, the Pathétique, and if you feel like shedding some tears because life or because you, too, are feeling a little blue, go for it.
 That’s what B minor is here for.

 I’ll be back before you can say Blueberry pie.